 You will visit Anuradhapura on the first day of this Sri Lanka cultural triangle tour.
-Anuradhapura is the first capital of Sri Lanka and darting back to 4th century B.C.
-It had been the capital fo Sri Lanka for many centuries.
-Later the city lost its importance as the capital of Sri Lanka due to the easy access to the city from south India, which led to never-ending south Indian invasions.
+Anuradhapura is the first capital of Sri Lanka and darting back to 3rd century B.C.
+According to the historical information, Anuradhapura played the role, the capital of Sri Lanka, for many centuries, since it’s inception in 3rd century BCE.
+However, as the fame of this flourishing city grew exponentially, it became a target of south Indian invaders, whom it is easy to access Anuradhapura from south India, and which led a never-ceasing Indian invasion.

 The city was equipped with palaces, temple complexes, gardens, hospitals and living quarters for people.
 Today the city is a UNESCO world heritage site due to its cultural and historical importance.
-You will be accompanied to dozens of important historical sites in Anuradhapura and our guide will explain you about these important historical sites. after the Anuradhapura sightseeing tour, you will proceed to the hotel in Sigiriya and it will take around 30 minutes reach your hotel in Sigiriya.
-The first day will come to the end at around 7.00 pm.
+You will be accompanied to dozens of important historical sites in Anuradhapura and our historian will you a full report to you about these important historical sites.

 There are many places to visit in Polonnaruwa and you come across image houses, palaces, dagobas, conference halls and many other places important places.
 Some of them are religious sites and you are required to have dressed at least covering your knees and shoulders.
 Please check our 2 articles Clothing & gear guide for Sri Lanka and Visiting a Buddhist temple in Sri Lanka here are 9 rules to consider.

-By the time, you return to the hotel in Sigiriya it will be around 6.00 pm today.
-The hotel you are staying is a middle-class hotel with outdoor swimming pool.
+By the time, you return to your hotel in Sigiriya it will be around 6.00 pm today.
+The hotel you are staying in a middle-class hotel with outdoor swimming pool.
 Maybe you can have a dip in the outdoor swimming pool in the hotel before heading to the restaurant.
 Ou you can sip a glass of wine or arrack (Sri Lankan alcoholic drink) at the bar.

 After Dambulla golden cave temple the travellers proceed to the tooth relic temple of Kandy, which is another important historical site and a UNESCO world heritage site included in the Sri Lanka cultural triangle tour.
 The tooth relic temple is the most important Buddhist temple in Sri Lankan and left eye tooth of Buddha suppose to be residing here.
 The temple is visited by thousands of local and foreign visitors every day.
 Tooth relic temple is the last important cultural site in the Sri Lanka cultural triangle tour and it is time to proceed to Colombo.